dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 ## Publish to GitHub from VS Code

-The are three ways to do that:
+The are four ways to do that:

 * 1st way:
     * Github: Create your repo on github and copy the repo HTTPS URL